filippos47/eloncharge/README.md

 # Elon-Charge

-Elon-Charge is a platform that connects electric vehicle drivers and electric station operators.
-Drivers and operators can view and manage their cars and stations get personalized analytics about their past charges.
+Elon-Charge is a platform that aims to connect electric vehicle drivers and electric station operators.
+Both parties can get personalised analytics and statistics regarding past EV charges, navigating through a stripped-down, to-the-point UI.
+Specialized administrative operations can also be performed through a no-nonsense CLI interface.

 ## Setting up